 All students who reside in the City of Binghamton will be required to complete the CDBG Funded Public Service Program form along with a signature and proof of income and residency regardless of whether or not the student is applying for a scholarship.

-Applications, payment, and all required documentation must be submitted by May 13, 2013.
+Applications, payment, and all required documentation must be submitted by May 19, 2017.
+Phone calls with question can be made to (607)723-8361.
 Enrollment will be on a “first come first serve” basis.
 Please mail completed application packets to:

 47 Riverside Drive